NEW YEAR (IR)RESOLUTIONS

 MEASURABLE: the goal ‘I will write more fiction’ is so vague that it’s useless.
 What’s your definition of ‘writing more fiction’?
 Finishing a first draft of a novel?
 Writing one short story per month?
 How will you know if and when you’ve achieved the goal?

 ACHIEVABLE: this one is extremely important!
-I have young children and a business to run, so me setting a goal of ‘write five novels in 2023’ is laughable.
-It might be achievable for some writers, but you have to look at your own capabilities and circumstances and set a resolution that is challenging but realistic.
+I have young children and a business to run, so me setting a goal of ‘write five novels next year’ is laughable.
+It might be achievable for some writers, but you have to look at your own capabilities and circumstances, and set a resolution that is challenging but realistic.

-RELEVANT: if the most important thing to you next year is to write more fiction, then making a resolution to ‘decorate every room in the house’ is some kind of boss-level procrastination keeping you from the goal that actually matters most to you.
+RELEVANT: if the most important thing to you next year is to write more fiction, then making a resolution to ‘decorate every room in the house’ is boss-level procrastination which will keep you from the goal that actually matters to you.

 TIME-LIMITED: when will you have achieved the goal by?
-By when will it be incorporated into your life and routine?
+When will it be incorporated into your life and routine?

 I would add another consideration to this list: is it the right time for your resolution?

 Please don’t take this to mean you shouldn’t follow your dreams if your life is complicated right now: quite the opposite!
 However, there are some resolutions which will literally be made impossible by your current life circumstances.
-For example, I would love to get eight hours sleep every night, but my kids are six and two years old so… yeah.
+For example, I would love to get eight hours sleep every night, but my kids are young and they're bad sleepers so… yeah.
 Not going to happen.
-If you’d love to go swimming three times a week but can’t afford the gym membership (a sad reality for many of us) then unfortunately it isn’t the right time for that resolution (or you might need to factor in three at-home workouts or three long walks instead).
+If you’d love to go swimming three times a week but can’t afford the gym membership – a sad reality for many of us – then unfortunately it isn’t the right time for that resolution.
+You might need to swap it for three at-home workouts or three long walks instead.

-You begin to see why I recommend only focussing on one resolution per year!
+You begin to see why I recommend only focusing on one resolution per year!
 Making even one significant change in your life requires a lot of thought, dedication, and planning.
-It is not enough to say ‘I will lose weight’ without giving any thought to how, mentally and practically, you might be able to make that happen.
+It is not enough to say ‘I will lose weight’ without giving any thought to how – mentally and practically – you might be able to achieve that.

 TIP 05: BUILD FROM A SOLID FOUNDATION